binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 &nbsp;

-### Security Test-Driven Development (STDD)
+### Security Test-Driven Development (STDD) {#web-applications-development-practices-security-test-driven-development}

 ![](images/red_green_refactor.jpg)

-There are a couple of aspects I would like to focus on here.
+There are three aspects I would like to focus on here.
 You can simply continue to use your existing automated test suites and frameworks.
 All you have to do is:

 1. Add a **security focused test API** into the mix of your existing automated acceptance test suites.
  Your chosen (language specific) BDD framework of choice, putting legs to your test conditions with automatable "[Given, When, Thens](http://blog.binarymist.net/2012/03/24/how-to-optimise-your-testing-effort/#planningTheTestEffort)".
+2. If you are using NodeJS and have not already got your tests running as part of a CI build or pre-commit hook, check out the Consuming Free and Open Source [Tooling](#web-applications-countermeasures-consuming-free-and-open-source-tooling) section for some info on how to set this up
-2. Add **security focused BDD/TDD/ATDD** tests.
+3. Add **security focused BDD/TDD/ATDD** tests.
  This is the same amount of work as any other automated TDD, but it has the huge benefit of bringing the finding of security faults from where it is very expensive to fix:

     ![](images/CostOfChange.png)